itatop/popsimenv/README.md

 Opening a working season:

+1. Open Docker Desktop app.

-1. Inside this directory, run the container interactively with the src folder as shared volume:
+2. Inside this directory, run the container interactively with the src folder as shared volume:

 * for Mac/Linux users:
     ```bash